zedapolo/xboxone-home-assistant/hassio/README.md

 ## Installation

-You can choose to either install this add-on through Hass.io's frontend, or doing it manually.

-### Through the frontend

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.